top of page

 It seemed his success in Florida was endless.
 We could imagine him sitting on the balcony at DeBary Hall, sipping tea and looking over the grounds.
 In his day, the landscape would have included a clear view all the way to Lake Monroe.

-In the winter of 1894–95, tragedy struck the state as two hard freezes decimated the Florida citrus industry.
-The de Bary orange groves were completely destroyed, and he never again attempted to replant.
-Instead, he re-focused on his steamboats.
-However, steam boating along the St. Johns was already in decline as the faster railroad made its way through the state.
+In the winter of 1894–95, tragedy struck Florida.
+Two hard freezes decimated its citrus industry and destroyed the de Bary orange groves.
+De Bary never replanted.
+Instead, he refocused on his steamboats.
+Yet, steamboating on the St. Johns was declining.
+The faster, safer railroad was making its way through the state.

 Frederick de Bary died of a stroke in December 1898.
-His son (Adolphe) and daughter (Eugenie) inherited his entire fortune and DeBary Hall.
-Eugenie moved to Germany with her husband Baron Hugo Von Mauch.
+His son Adolphe and daughter Eugenie inherited his fortune and DeBary Hall.
+Eugenie moved to Germany with her husband, Baron Hugo von Mauch.

 Adolphe de Bary took over his father’s importing firm and the DeBary Merchant Line.
-Sadly, Adolphe outlived all four of his children.
-When he died 1928, DeBary Hall passed to his grandchildren Leonie de Bary Lyon and Adolphe de Bary Lyon.
+Adolphe suffered the devastating loss of all four children.
+When he died in 1928, DeBary Hall passed to his grandchildren, Leonie de Bary Lyon and Adolphe de Bary Lyon.

-Leonie and Adolphe also tragically died young.
+Leonie and Adolphe also suffered premature deaths.
 Adolphe DeBary Lyon graduated in 1935 from Harvard College.
 On September 19, 1937, he went to a party with a group of friends.
-As the party left a young woman began to cross a street and did not notice a car driving towards her.
+As the party left, a young woman began to cross a street and did not notice a car driving toward her.
 Adolphe rushed in front of the car and pushed the young woman out of the way.
 He was struck and killed instantly.
-He was only twenty-three years old.
+He was twenty-three.

-Adolphe's death left Leonie the sole heir of DeBary Hall with her husband, Benjamin Brewster, a childhood friend.
+Adolphe's death made Leonie the sole heir of DeBary Hall.
+Her husband, Benjamin Brewster, was a childhood friend.
 Leonie was very fond of DeBary Hall and made renovations to it.
 She added a tennis court, new flooring, and a larger bathroom with a walk-in shower.
-Leonie and her husband were also flight enthusiasts and constructed a runway and an airplane hangar on the property.
+Leonie and her husband loved flying and built a runway and a hangar on the property.

-On May 9, 1941, Leonie and Benjamin planned to fly from Long Island to Philadelphia.
-The couple ignored poor weather advisories and their plane crashed into the side of a mountain, killing them both.
+Leonie and Benjamin scheduled a flight from Long Island to Philadelphia on May 9, 1941.
+The couple ignored storm warnings.
+Their plane crashed into a mountain, killing them.
 Leonie was thirty-one and had no children.

-For 20 years DeBary Hall sat silent and decaying until finally it was leased to the County of Volusia.
+After 20 years of decay, the County of Volusia leased DeBary Hall.
 A massive restoration project began to bring the hall back to its original splendor.
-Today DeBary Hall functions a museum and learning center.
-They offer tours, lecture series, host local and private events.
+Today, DeBary Hall functions as a museum and learning center.

 DeBary Hall as it looks today (From their official website)

-DeBary Hall is renowned as being haunted and there are plenty of personal accounts to go around.
-Don Valente, an area supervisor for Volusia County parks and recreation once claimed to have felt a presence in the house during one of his visits.
+Many people believe that DeBary Hall is haunted.
+Don Valente, a Volusia County parks supervisor, once felt a presence in the house during a visit.
 “Just walking inside has an eeriness to it.
 One time I went through the house with nobody there, and the doors opened by themselves, or they closed — and I mean slammed.
-And this was on a calm day.’’
+And this was on a calm day."

 There are also reports of guests seeing figures walking the grounds dressed in little to no clothing.
 Perhaps the spirits of ancient Floridians, displaced with the Old Enterprise shell mound?

 In his book Haunting Sunshine, Jack Powell recounts a tale from a Canadian writer who once asked permission to spend the night at DeBary Hall.
-“Although her request was denied she managed to sneak on the grounds to spend the night on the porch.
-Late that night she woke to a faint vibration within the floor beneath her.
+“Although her request was denied, she managed to sneak onto the grounds to spend the night on the porch.
+Late that night, she woke to a faint vibration within the floor beneath her.
 A loud moan sounded from within a few feet of her.
-She turned to look, and saw a ‘pale, fleet movement through the window, gone before I could define it.’”
+She turned to look and saw a ‘pale, fleet movement through the window, gone before I could define it.’”

 You can visit DeBary Hall for a tour 10 a.m. to 4 p.m.
 Tuesday through Saturday and noon to 4 p.m.
 Sunday.
 Contact for rental information by calling: 386–668–3840 or visit their website.